 When I am with a group of people that don't work in health care, I am often asked isn't it depressing to work in a cancer hospital or to be researching such a formidable and life threatening disease.
 I am always quick to answer "no not at all".
 As many of my colleagues here know, we devote our lives to studying cancer and caring for those who struggle against it.
 We tell them about the enormous gains we've made in understanding the causes of cancer, about the amazing new therapies, and the growth in them are people successfully treated and cured of cancer.
-We tell them about the extraordinary people we meet each day in our work.
-So rather than depress us, the environment energizes us, rather than bringing out the worst in people, we see the very best in people here and in our colleagues, in our community, and especially in our patients and their families.
+We tell them about the environment energizes us, rather than bringing out the worst in people, we see the very best in people here and in our colleagues, in our community, and especially in our patients and their families.
 All of this giving us great hope and inspiration for the future.